LesFerch/WinSetView/README.md

 ## How can I have a folder path column only in Search Results?

 Use WinSetView 1.5 or higher.
 In WinSetView 1.5 and above, the path columns are only applied to search results.
+See the path headings section above for more details.

 ## How does this tool work?